 - eat a colorful array of non-starchy vegetables daily, as tolerated

-- gradually become accustomed to not eating breakfast or significant caloric additions to your coffee (i.e. creamer, sugar) until at least twelve hours have elapsed overnight since your last food intake.
+- gradually become accustomed to eating breakfast or any significant caloric additions to your coffee (i.e. creamer, sugar) until at least twelve hours have elapsed overnight since your last food intake.

-If you can achieve the goals in the three bullet points above, mountains of scientific literature suggest that you will significantly lower your risk of the common chronic diseases, including Alzheimer’s.
+These three eating patterns alone can significantly lower your risk of the common chronic diseases, including Alzheimer’s.
 Terrific!

 Everyone’s version of KetoFLEX™ will be unique.

-Don’t worry if these dishes shown are not your “cup of tea”!
-You can develop entirely different wholesome KetoFLEX™ meals to satisfy you.
+If these dishes shown are not your “cup of tea”, you can develop entirely different wholesome KetoFLEX™ meals to satisfy you.
 If you’re worried that this way of eating won’t satisfy your sweet tooth , you may be pleasantly surprised by how your taste buds adapt over time to savor nuanced food flavors otherwise overwhelmed by added sugar.
-Furthermore, you can utilize a little stevia, monkfruit, or erythritol sweetener as a sugar substitute and may pleasure in the creamy textures of diet high in good fats.
+Furthermore, you can utilize a little stevia, monkfruit, or erythritol sweetener as a sugar substitute and may derive pleasure from the creamy textures of a diet high in good fats.